Ritwik-Sh/SHS-PYQP-Project/README.md

 - **Direct Downloads**: Seamless PDF downloads through Dropbox integration
 - **Contribution System**: Embedded form for users to contribute new papers

+## 👤 Credits
+- The website was made by Ritwik Sharma
+- The Idea of the website was given by Mayukh Awasthi

+## 🛑 Disclaimer
+- This website is not an initiative of Sheiling House School.
+- We do not own any rights to the Sheiling House School logo.

 ## 🚀 Tech Stack

 - **Backend**: Node.js with Express.js